M1sch/M1sch/README.md

 |     3|           |

 </details>

+>"Inspirational Quote" -Me
+## About me

+Trying to level up from scrippt-kiddie to something not as embarassing

+---

 <!--
 **M1sch/M1sch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.